ramigs/ramigs.dev/src/site/posts/2021-10-01-load-testing-artillery.md

 iteration of our application in production has been a success, and as a result, new users are expected to be onboarded soon.

-This means we need to make sure our current application and infrastructure will be able to scale accordingly, as the number of concurrent users is estimated to increase by a factor of 50 and the database size to grow by a factor of 10.
+This means we need to make sure our application and infrastructure will be able to scale accordingly, as the number of concurrent users is estimated to increase by a factor of 50 and the database size to grow by a factor of 10.

 **Is our current infrastructure able to handle the expected traffic increase?
-How will the performance be affected?**
+How will performance be affected?**

-Instead of second-guessing, we decided it would be better to rely on concrete metrics that would help us make the most informed decisions.
+Instead of second-guessing, we decided it would be better to rely on concrete metrics that would help us make better-informed decisions.

 ## Load testing